ibm-cloud-docs/containers/cs_cli_reference.md

 Make an {{site.data.keyword.Bluemix_notm}} IAM service ID for the cluster, create a policy for the service ID that assigns the **Reader** service access role in {{site.data.keyword.registrylong_notm}}, and then create an API key for the service ID.
 The API key is then stored in a Kubernetes `imagePullSecret` so that you can pull images from your {{site.data.keyword.registryshort_notm}} namespaces for containers that are in the `default` Kubernetes namespace.
 This process happens automatically when you create a cluster.
 If you got an error during the cluster creation process or have an existing cluster, you can use this command to apply the process again.
 {: shortdesc}

 When you run this command, the creation of IAM credentials and image pull secrets is initiated and can take some time to complete.
-You cannot deploy containers that pull an image from the {{site.data.keyword.registrylong_notm}} domain until the image pull secret is created.
-To check the image pull secret, run `kubectl get secrets | grep icr`.
+You cannot deploy containers that pull an image from the {{site.data.keyword.registrylong_notm}} `icr.io` domains until the image pull secrets are created.
+To check the image pull secrets, run `kubectl get secrets | grep icr`.
 {: important}

 ```